-Muscular and compact, the ratel has a thick skull, a well-developed neck and shoulders, and strong forelegs armed with massive claws for digging.
+Ratels, also known as honey badgers, are muscular and compact, have a thick skull, a well-developed neck and shoulders, and strong forelegs armed with massive claws for digging.
 The striking pattern of the black lower body and white upper-body fur extends to the tail.
 It has internal ears that can be closed to keep out dirt while digging.

 Little is known about ratels’ social lives.
 They are generally solitary but sometimes go about in pairs, wandering widely.
 They regularly and liberally apply scent markings to crevices, holes, and the bases of trees.
-In uninhabited areas, the ratel is diurnal, but in areas near human habitation, it lives an almost entirely nocturnal life.
+In uninhabited areas, they are diurnal, but in areas near human habitation, they live an almost entirely nocturnal life.